open-metadata/OpenMetadata/openmetadata-docs-v1/content/v0.13.2/connectors/database/glue/index.md

 - **AWS Secret Access Key**: Enter the Secret Access Key (the passcode key pair to the key ID from above).
 - **AWS Region**: Enter the location of the amazon cluster that your data and account are associated with.
 - **AWS Session Token (optional)**: The AWS session token is an optional parameter.
 If you want, enter the details of your temporary session token.
+- **Database Name (optional)**: Optional name to give to the database in OpenMetadata.
+If left blank, we will use [Glue Catalog ID](https://docs.aws.amazon.com/glue/latest/dg/glue-specifying-resource-arns.html#data-catalog-resource-arns) as the database name.
 - **Endpoint URL (optional)**: Your Glue connector will automatically determine the AWS Glue endpoint URL based on the region.
 You may override this behavior by entering a value to the endpoint URL.
 - **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Glue during the connection.
 These details must be added as Key-Value pairs.
 - **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Glue during the connection.
 These details must be added as Key-Value pairs.